mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 He argues this approach is more suited to the learning sciences than the instruction based or apprentice oriented ones often in place.
 He cites these approaches as two sides of a spectrum.
 Studio practice is a third approach, open but guided.
 Sawyer also makes a link with PBL, an approach that is explored later in this chapter. -->

-#### Design Patterns as an educational tool -  SHOULD THIS BE REMOVED?
+#### Design Patterns as an educational tool -  SHOULD THIS BE REMOVED MOVED TO 3M?

 When I retrained in computing at Master level one the most instructive and relatable pieces of coding tuition came in the form of studying design patterns to support an object oriented approach.
 Design patterns are solutions to problems or common scenarios in design areas.
 They have a origin architecture but are perhaps most commonly used in object oriented software design.
 The advantage of design patterns as a way of teaching and learning coding is that they are often rooted in real life examples of problems that are often solved in a particular way.
 This can be described as a concrete implementation of object oriented principles.